 SIDES was growing quickly as a leading provider of restaurant and food delivery management software in Europe.
 As a result, the company needed to solidify its internal structure by providing its young, dynamic workforce with clear advancement opportunities and professional development paths.

-In particular, SIDES wanted to create a more transparent career development framework that prevented managers from making promotion decisions based on their instincts instead of data.
+In particular, SIDES wanted to create a more transparent career competency framework that prevented managers from making promotion decisions based on their instincts instead of data.

 Thanks to people development manager Tara Todorovic, her clear vision, and her background in organizational psychology, the development team at SIDES used Leapsome to:

-- Build a transparent development framework so employees know exactly what skills they need to advance.
+- Build a transparent competency framework so employees know exactly what skills they need to advance.

 - Create a platform where managers can act as coaches and give regular feedback and praise.